Mte90/omega2-python-evdev/README.md

 For now `usb-gamepad.py` script just connects to `/dev/input/event0` and displays info about the joystick/gamepad controller connected to the usb port.
 It can be expanded to perform basic functions such as read the buttons' states.

-Run it with: `python usb-gamepad.py`
+Run it with: `python(3) usb-gamepad.py`

+## get-typing.py
+Like the previous but this shows only the buttons when they are pressed and not also when they are released.

+Run it with: `python(3) get-typing.py`